Your household will see many cars come and go, and your home could be added funds to put you in your dream car.

 - Shorter repayment schedule than most home equity loans

 Different characteristics of each loan will be important to consider based on your specific situation.
 However, it is always worth noting if the auto loan you qualify for has a prepayment penalty.
 Depending on the size of your initial loan, these penalties can be significant.
-Discover Home Equity Loans has no prepayment penalties, no origination fees and in some cases, no closing costs.

 Pay Off High-Interest Auto Loans